poiyomi/PoiyomiDocs/docs/modifiers/global-masks.md

 ---
 sidebar_position: 1
 title: Global Masks
+description: Global Masks are shader-wide texture channels that are used for masking effects in almost every part of the shader, using Textures and Vertex Colors.
+keywords: [global, mask, global mask, masking, texture, vertex, color, vertex color, poiyomi, shader]
 ---
 import PoiVideo from '@site/src/components/PoiVideo'

+# Global Masks

 Global Masks are shader-wide texture channels that can be used for masking effects in almost every part of the shader.
 Global Mask channels can use information from Textures, Vertex Colors, or from other sections of the shader, such as Dissolve.